Project 23550 patrol ship: Design

 In 2020, it was announced that the Russian Navy would begin sea trials to test the installation of module containers on patrol vessels permitting such ships to carry significantly upgraded armaments tailored to different missions.
 The containers were envisaged to carry various weapons including sonars and torpedoes or anti-ship and cruise missiles.

+Notable events

+On 25 March 2026, one of the Project 23550 patrol ships under construction at Vyborg Shipyard (likely Purga) was damaged in what has been reported as a Ukrainian attack.